-A one-year Mortuary Science program is offered at Wayne State University and requires 60 semester hours of undergraduate credit.
-A two-year sequence of courses, which includes those that fulfill the requirements of the Associate in Science degree at Lake Michigan College, is designed for students who plan to transfer to Wayne State University and pursue the Pre-Mortuary curriculum.
+A one-year Mortuary Science program is offered by Wayne State University and requires 60 semester hours of undergraduate credit.
+A two-year sequence of courses, which includes the requirements of the Associate in Science degree at Lake Michigan College, is designed for students who plan to transfer to Wayne State University and pursue the Mortuary curriculum.
 Consult the faculty advisor for specific guidance.
-There is a 61-credit degree requirement needed for graduation.
+There is a 61-credit degree requirement needed for graduation from LMC.